PdxCodeGuild/class_koala/4 Django/labs/lab06-drf_vue.md

-# Lab 06 - Django REST Framework and vue
+# Lab 06 - Django REST Framework and Vue

 I built a Django app.
 It's got a basic user framework, a model, and a database full of data.
 Let's build it an API, and then use that API to build a single page Vue application.